sc-ventures/cloudbreak-documentation/docs/cb-db.md

 ## Configuring external Cloudbreak database

-By default, Cloudbreak uses an embedded PostgreSQL database to persist data related to Cloudbreak configuration, setup and so on.
+By default, Cloudbreak uses an embedded PostgreSQL database to persist data related to Cloudbreak configuration, setup, and so on.
 For a production Cloudbreak deployment, we suggest that you configure an external database.

 ### Supported databases